kroitor/gjk.c/README.md

 ![Choosing a direction for 3rd stage of GJK evolution](https://cloud.githubusercontent.com/assets/1294454/25166261/26cc765a-24e3-11e7-9f6e-87d64be6ca12.jpg "Choosing a direction for 3rd stage of GJK evolution")

+The image above shows the direction to look for the last point of triangle simplex.
+To find the exact direction vector, you just take one a perpendicular to the segment `CB`.
+If you tilt your head to the right a little while looking at the segment `CB`, you will immediately notice the following simple fact: any segment kinda cuts the coordinate plane into two halfes, to the left and to the right of the segment.
+And the Origin always ends up either on one side of the segment `CB` or on the other side.
+All we have to do to find the next direction vector is just take a perpendicular (often called *a normal*) to `CB` that points towards the Origin.

-WORK IN PROGRESS, A live demo of GJK in a 2D-space and a video of GJK in action coming up soon )
+WORK IN PROGRESS, to be continued soom...
+A live demo of GJK in a 2D-space and a video of GJK in action coming up )

 ...